learnk8s/learnk8s.io/_blog/why-kube/index.md

 Indeed, for the same operating system and server, you could have dozens of containers running on that host.

-And despite living on the same computer, containers can't see each other.
+And despite living on the same computer, processes running in containers can't see each other.

 Applications running inside containers are completely isolated and can't tell the difference between a virtual machine and a container.